-However, the novel Eq. (\ref{tfor37b}) represents a quite different process: the interaction wave-object yields a change of an additional scaled linear momentum ${\bf P}_{mech}^I({\bf r},t,s)$, giving rise to an {\it imaginary Lorentz force} (ILF) $\bm{\mathcal F}_i^I({\bf r},t,s)$ on the body to which a time change of reactive momentum of the field is substracted, irrespective of whether or not the incident wave possess it; so that even if the incident wave has no IPM (like e.g. an evanescent or a two-wave interference field), it arises in the scattering process.
+Nonetheless, the novel Eq. (\ref{tfor37b}) represents a quite different process: the interaction wave-object yields a change of an additional scaled linear momentum ${\bf P}_{mech}^I({\bf r},t,s)$, giving rise to an {\it imaginary Lorentz force} (ILF) $\bm{\mathcal F}_i^I({\bf r},t,s)$ on the body to which a time change of reactive momentum of the field is substracted, irrespective of whether or not the incident wave possess it (like e.g. an evanescent or a two-wave interference field); so that even if the incident wave has no IPM, like propagating plane waves and beams, it arises in the scattering process.
+We shall insist on this below.

-The ILF also stems from the flux, given by $ \bm{\mathcal T}_{ij}^I$, into the volume $V$ that surrounds the object, of $\omega\int_{V}d^3 r\, [\bm{\mathcal P}_{m}^O - \bm{\mathcal P}_{e}^O]$ given by the difference between the magnetic and electric orbital momenta (\ref{tfor35}) of the field, and that we define as the {\it reactive strength of orbital (i.e canonical) momentum} (ROM) stored in $V$.
+The ILF also stems from the flux, given by $ \bm{\mathcal T}_{ij}^I$, into the volume $V$ that surrounds the object, of $\omega\int_{V}d^3 r\, [\bm{\mathcal P}_{m}^O - \bm{\mathcal P}_{e}^O]$ given by the difference between the magnetic and electric {\rr orbital (or canonical) momenta} (\ref{tfor35}) of the field, and that we define as the {\it reactive strength of orbital (or canonical) momentum} (ROM) stored in $V$.
 (We wish to remark the difference of the ROM concept with that of reactive orbital momentum that we introduced in \cite{nietoPRR}, Eq.
 (26), as the difference between the imaginary parts of the magnetic and electric orbital momenta).

 Since Eq. (\ref{FR}) also holds for $s\rightarrow 0$, it rules instantaneous quantities too.
-Then, as we shall show below, $\int_{\partial V}d^2 r \, {\mathcal T}_{ij}^I n_j$ for monochromatic fields represents an alternating flux of ROM, flowing from the body and returning to it.
+Then, as we shall show below, $\int_{\partial V}d^2 r \, {\mathcal T}_{ij}^I n_j$ for monochromatic fields is associated to an alternating flux of ROM, flowing from the body and returning to it.